phongduong/my-portfolio/portfolio/posts/goals-in-2020.md

 In 2019, I did a lot of interesting things:

 * Start and shut down my company KOOGIO
-* Begin game development and publish 3 games
+* Begin game development and publish 3 games on Google Play
 * Begin my blog
-* Start new job
+* Start a new job

 In 2020, I have some goals: